Rebranding Process: When to rebrand your company or product

 To critically evaluate your brand’s performance, you need to assess the performance in a dispassionate way.
 Is the problem your brand or your marketing?
 Brand should be a powerful marketing tool but it is often confused with the tactical application of current marketing.

 Marketing had its own department, a department that is responsible for the tactical application of product messaging.
 Brand is the foundation that the marketing message should be built upon.
 It has within its bricks and mortar the permission from the prospect and customer to be important.
 Why should prospects believe your marketing message?
 It is why they can count on your message for importance and place.

-Are you being outspent and more importantly out hustled?
+Are you being outspent or, more importantly, out hustled?
 Success in any category, regardless of venue, is a mixture of connection, smarts, guile and spending.
 And in that order.

 Take a look at your brand and answer these questions:

 - Where do you sit in the competitive ranking of marketing and advertising spending?
 There is often a direct correlation to spend and market share.
 If the following questions are all answered in the affirmative, then you may simply be outspent.
 The spend is meant to ensure that you do not have an awareness issue.
 Awareness does not create preference.
-But no one can buy or use a brand you have never heard of.
+Because no one can buy or use a brand you have never heard of.